azat-co/practicalnode/chapter1/chapter1.md

 console.log(bufFromArrayBuffer)
 ```

-As you saw in the code above, to convert Buffer to a string, you can use `toString()` method.
-By default, it will convert to UTF-8 encoding, but other encoding options are possible too such as ASCII, HEX or others:
+As you saw in the preceding code, to convert Buffer to a string, you can use `toString()` method.
+By default, it will convert to UTF-8 encoding, but other encoding options are possible too, such as ASCII, HEX, or others:

 ```js
 const bufFromString = Buffer.from('¿Cómo está?')